Editor's Note: This blog post was originally published in December 2020 and has been updated with additional content in March 2023.

-Content marketing is the creation and sharing of relevant, useful content to current and potential customers.
+Content marketing is the creation and sharing of relevant, useful content with current and potential customers.
 The intent is to establish expertise and develop brand awareness.
 Ultimately, content marketing aims to stimulate interest in a brand’s products or services.

 It is done through blogs, pillar pages, Q&As, social media posts, emails, videos, newsletters, in-depth articles, research papers, podcasts, webinars, and expert interviews.

 Content marketing is a component of inbound marketing.

 Inbound marketing is a set of technologies, tools, and processes working together to generate traffic to a website, generating leads that can be converted into customers.
 It attracts customers by creating content and experiences tailored to them, forming connections, and providing solutions.